WHAT IS ZOSTAVAX?

 If you or a loved one received a Zostavax vaccination and suffered severe complications in the weeks or months after receiving it, the first and most important step is to contact an experienced attorney to help you assess whether you should pursue a claim in the Zostavax lawsuit.
-The lawyers at Price Armstrong are happy to talk to you and help you determine if you have the potential to be compensated for your injures.
+The lawyers at Price Armstrong are happy to talk to you and help you determine if you have the potential to be compensated for your injuries.

 When you contact us, we will need to collect some basic information to determine whether you can pursue a Zostavax claim.
-Some of the information we will need to know includes:

 - Whether you received Zostavax.
 Most patients with claims likely received a shingles vaccine between 2006 and 2016, and they likely received it from a pharmacist.

-- If you were suffering from immune suppression at the time you received your Zostavax vaccination (as a result of an immune deficiency, cancer treatment, or something similar) or if you already had shingles before receiving the vaccine.
-You will likely not be able to pursue a claim for Zostavax injuries.
+- If you were suffering from immune suppression at the time you received your Zostavax vaccination (as a result of an immune deficiency, cancer treatment, or something similar) or if you already had shingles before receiving the vaccine, you will likely not be able to pursue a claim for Zostavax injuries.